danleonca/CDMX009-Social-Network/Readme.md

 ### :heavy_check_mark: DEFINITION OF FINISHING

-The functionality meets satisfies the acceptance criteria.
+-The functionality meets satisfies the acceptance criteria.
 -The functionality has unit tests.
 -The visual design corresponds to the high fidelity prototype.- -The code of this functionality received code review.